Overview

 Research impacts

 Associate Professor Bartlett's research has contributed to debates surrounding the regulation of the legal profession in a number of ways.
 For instance, she has conducted empirical research concerning women lawyers and judges and the barriers they face to achieving 'success' in law.
-Some of this research is cited on the Law Council of Australia's website and has been considered by the Council of Law Deans.
+This research is cited on the Law Council of Australia's website and has been considered by the Council of Law Deans.
+Her work in the feminist judgments project was read and reviewed by sitting judges and inspired other local and international feminist judgments projects.
 She has also provided expert advice to an Australian Law Reform Council Inquiry, including drafting a background paper, concerning judicial independence and ethics.
 She was invited to join the Queensland Law Society’s Ethics Committee based on her research around lawyers’ ethics.
-In this role she regularly participates in production of professional ethics education and guidance as well as policy advice.
-She regularly provides education to the legal sector such as a recent webinar hosted by the Community Legal Centres Queensland reporting on her research concerning best practice for lawyers working in domestic and family violence contexts.
-Her recent project collaborating with academics from a regional university resulted in a report delivered to the Queensland Law Society on disruption to legal practice.
+In this role she regularly participates in production of professional ethics education and guidance as well as policy advice influencing legal practitioners across the state.
+She regularly provides education to the legal sector such as a webinar hosted by the Community Legal Centres Queensland reporting on her research concerning best practice for lawyers working in domestic and family violence contexts.
+Her project collaborating with academics from a regional university resulted in a report delivered to the Queensland Law Society on disruption to legal practice which informs its policy formation around the changing landscape of the profession.

 Works